DavidBrown-niche/gosnowflake-example/README.md

   -snowflake.database string
         Database name for snowflake -snowflake.password string
         Password for snowflake.
-Cannot be used in conjunction with snowflake.private.key -snowflake.private.key string
+Cannot be used in conjunction with snowflake.private.key.file -snowflake.private.key.file string
-        Private key used to authenticate with snowflake, pkcs8 in PEM format.
+        Location of private key file used to authenticate with snowflake, pkcs8 in PEM format.
 Cannot be used in conjunction with snowflake.password
   -snowflake.private.key.passcode string
         Passcode for encrypted private key (not necessary if key is not encrypted) -snowflake.schema string